The Bwindi Project - How The Great Gorilla Project Influenced Frank To Build A School!

 “I’ve always loved gorillas.
 I think ever after seeing Gorillas In The Mist, I had always dreamed of seeing them in the wild.
 I first found The Great Gorilla Project in 2013 and felt particularly lucky to have Ian Redmond who had worked with Dian Fossey leading a guided tour at the time.
 The tour was amazing.
 We even found the gorillas nest from the night before, and I managed to get in the Silverbacks nest!
 I then went back for a second time in November 2017.”

-Volunteer Frank in Gorilla Night Nest
+Volunteer Frank with Gorilla

 Are there any moments that really stick with you from the project?